zyingzhou/pdfCatalog/README.rst

 Releases
 ========

+v1.0.2: Use utf-8 encoding text and catalog becomes more beautiful!

+v1.0.1: Fixed some bugs.

 v1.0.0: First release.
-Build catalogs for pdf documents automatically
+Build catalogs for pdf documents automatically.